-The Organization received COVID-19 relief funding, including the Paycheck Protection Program (PPP) loan which was forgiven in June 2021, Provider Relief Funds and State of New Hampshire COVID-19 Emergency Healthcare System Relief Fund loan which was converted to a grant.
-The various COVID-19 relief programs are complex and subject to interpretation.
+The various COVID-19 programs are complex and subject to interpretation.
 The programs may be subject to future investigation by governmental agencies.
-The PPP can be audited for up to six years from the date of forgiveness.
 Any difference between amounts previously recognized and amounts subsequently determined to be recoverable or payable are adjusted in future periods as adjustments become known.